TrakHound/MTConnect.NET/README.md

 - Full client support for requesting data from any MTConnect Agent (Probe, Current, Sample Stream, Assets, etc.).
 See [Clients](https://github.com/TrakHound/MTConnect.NET/tree/master/src/MTConnect.NET-HTTP/Clients/Rest) for more information.
 - (In-Progress) [Models](https://github.com/TrakHound/MTConnect.NET/tree/master/src/MTConnect.NET-Models/Models) framework for setting and accessing data using an object model as opposed to DataItem ID's and Types

-## Applications
+## Agent Applications

-- [MTConnect HTTP Agent](https://github.com/TrakHound/MTConnect.NET/tree/master/applications/Agents/MTConnect-Agent-Http) : A traditional MTConnect Agent using a REST Api, in-memory buffer as well as backed up on the File System (retains state after restart), and SHDR for Adapters.
-Uses the MTConnectHttpServer as the web server.
+#### Recommended (Windows / Linux)
+- [MTConnect HTTP Agent](https://github.com/TrakHound/MTConnect.NET/tree/master/applications/Agents/MTConnect-Agent-Http) : MTConnect Agent application is fully compatible with the latest Version 2.0 of the MTConnect Standard.
+It uses the SHDR protocol to receive data from Adapters, an in-memory buffer with an optional durable file system based buffer, and an Http REST interface for retrieving data.

+- [MTConnect HTTP Gateway Agent](https://github.com/TrakHound/MTConnect.NET/tree/master/applications/Agents/MTConnect-Agent-Http-Gateway) : MTConnect Agent application is fully compatible with the latest Version 2.0 of the MTConnect Standard.
+It receives data from other MTConnect Agents using HTTP, an in-memory buffer with an optional durable file system based buffer, and an Http REST interface for retrieving data.

+#### Specialized (IIS)

 - [MTConnect HTTP Agent - AspNetCore](https://github.com/TrakHound/MTConnect.NET/tree/master/applications/Agents/MTConnect-Agent-Http-AspNetCore) : Similar to the MTConnect Agent application but uses either the built-in Kestrel server or can be setup through IIS (Internet Information Services).
 This allows the agent to be used with all of the features available through ASP.NET and IIS such as security, permissions, monitoring, etc.

-- [MTConnect HTTP Gateway Agent](https://github.com/TrakHound/MTConnect.NET/tree/master/applications/Agents/MTConnect-Agent-Http-Gateway) : An Agent that runs mulitple MTConnectClients on the backend and passes that data to an MTConnectAgent.
-This can be used to access MTConnect data on a central server.

 - [MTConnect HTTP Gateway Agent - AspNetCore](https://github.com/TrakHound/MTConnect.NET/tree/master/applications/Agents/MTConnect-Agent-Http-Gateway-AspNetCore) : An Agent that runs mulitple MTConnectClients on the backend and passes that data to an MTConnectAgent.
 This can be used to access MTConnect data on a central server.
 Uses either the built-in Kestrel server or can be setup through IIS (Internet Information Services).
 This allows the agent to be used with all of the features available through ASP.NET and IIS such as security, permissions, monitoring, etc.

+#### In Progress

 - [MTConnect MQTT Agent](https://github.com/TrakHound/MTConnect.NET/tree/master/applications/Agents/MTConnect-Agent-MQTT) : (In-Progress) An MTConnect Agent with an MQTT broker built-in.